 The downside of non-fixed VoIP numbers is that they’re usually viewed as less authentic than fixed VoIP numbers.

 Since non-VoIP numbers are so easily created and have no associated physical address, non-fixed VoIP numbers are frequently not accepted for creating business accounts with service providers.
-Additionally, non-fixed VoIP numbers are often used by scammers and spammers.
-So people and businesses can be skeptical of a non-fixed VoIP number, if they spot one.
+Additionally, non-fixed VoIP numbers are often used by scammers and spammers, since people are more likely to answer a call from an unknown caller if the number appears local.

-But, most of the time, end users can’t tell the difference between a fixed VoIP number and a non-fixed VoIP number.
+Most of the time, however, end users can’t tell the difference between a fixed VoIP number and a non-fixed VoIP number.
 The differences mostly affect the person or business that purchased the phone number.

 A non-fixed VoIP number transmits calls entirely or almost entirely over the internet (occasionally VoIP calls may use the PSTN as part of the connection path).